cloudmesh-community/fa18-523-60/paper/paper.md

 Prior to the installation , It is recommended to configure the non root user and provide the administrative privileges to perform general MongoDB admin tasks.
-This can be accomplished using below commands
+This can be accomplished using below commands by login as root user.

-`#adduser mongoadmin`
+`adduser mongoadmin`

-`#$usermod -aG sudo sammy`
+`usermod -aG sudo sammy`

-> "when logged in as your regular user, you can type sudo before commands to
+> "When logged in as your regular user, you can type sudo before commands to
 > perform actions with superuser privileges" [@www-digitaloceanprep].

 Once the user set up done , login with regular user(mongoadmin).